• ABOUT US

 Reading Time: 2 mins read

-Over the last two years, USAID YES-Georgia has been focusing on providing training in business skills development, mentorship, and access to legal and accounting services.
-The program aims to empower local women and nourish their business acumen by offering abundant opportunities that are designed to help.
+To support Georgia on its journey to ultimate self-reliance, USAID’s YES-Georgia program works with aspiring businesswomen to help them take the entrepreneurial plunge.
+Over the last two years, USAID has been focusing on providing training in business skills development, mentorship, and legal and accounting services.
+The goal is to empower local women and nourish their business acumen by offering abundant opportunities designed to help.

-Winemaking is just one example, although the program covers other sectors too.
-With USAID YES-Georgia’s assistance, many women have either started up family businesses or joined forces with other women to engage in wine tourism.
+Winemaking is just one example, although YES-Georgia covers other sectors too.
+Already, dozens of women have either started up family businesses or joined forces with other women to engage in wine tourism.

 USAID Program YES-Georgia to Support Youth & Women Entrepreneurship – Crystalfund

 Mariam Merebashvili runs a successful winemaking business in Georgia’s charming Kartli region.
-Mariam told the Entrepreneur: “In recent years, we have revived our centuries-old cellar and created a space that is very popular with tourists.
+Mariam told GT: “In recent years, we have revived our centuries-old cellar and created a space that is very popular with tourists.
 We produce typical Kartli wines, such as Chinuri, Goruli Mtsvane, and Tavkveri.
-Soon, we plan to cultivate a unique Shavkapito vineyard and launch an ethnic restaurant, offering Kartlian and Ossetian cuisine.”
+Soon, we plan to cultivate a unique Shavkapito vineyard and launch an ethnic restaurant offering Kartlian and Ossetian cuisine.”

 All these Georgian businesswomen take care of the vineyards all by themselves, produce various kinds of wine, from powerful reds to delicate whites, and make sure it reaches others too.